Intersex medical interventions: Suicide Risks and Well-Being of Intersex Individuals

 Intersex individuals often do not receive support from their parents or family members.
 They may experience harm through their families, such as being forced to conform to gender expectations, be forced or even without their consent be given treatments or medical interventions, or be completely shut-off from their family if they do not conform to what is expected.
 When examining suicide within the LGBTI community, it was found that there was limited studies conducted for the intersex community on reasons for committing suicide because researchers studied LGB communities far more frequently.
-It can be understood that intersex individuals have higher rates of suicide compared to the general population.
+Findings suggest that intersex individuals have higher rates of suicide or suicide related risk compared to the general population.
 In a national study conducted in the United States, it was found that "43% of [intersex adults] rated their physical health as fair or poor in comparison to 17.7% of the general U.S population."